Simeon Ivanov (racing driver): Formula Renault 3.5

 After the end of the 2007 season, Simeon Ivanov signed a contract with Prema Powerteam to take part in the World Series by Renault official testing days at the Circuit Paul Ricard.

 After the tests in Paul Ricard, Simeon decided to put an end on his racing career.
 He moved on to complete a Business Management degree from Kingston University London.

 Personal life

 Ivanov married Teodora Burgazlieva in 2017.
-They have two kids: Ryan and Emma.
+They have two children: Ryan and Emma.